aws/aws-cdk-rfcs/text/0497-glue-l2-construct.md

 #### **3. Notify  Event Triggers**

-This type of trigger is only supported with Glue workflows.
+Workflows are mandatory for this trigger type.
 There are two types of notify event triggers, batching and non-batching trigger.
 For batching triggers, developers must specify `BatchSize` but for non-batching `BatchSize` will be set to 1.
 For both triggers, `BatchWindow` will be default to 900 seconds.